Razoff/ada_website/index.md

 <h3> GDELT Project </h3>

 <p>Since the GDELT dataset will be our main analyse tool let's have a quick look at it.
 It is a project maintained by google.
-A huge database that is acualized every fifteen minutes with input of event all around the world.</p>
+A huge database that is refreshed every fifteen minutes with input of events all around the world.</p>

 <p>To keep it simple every quarter of an hour three new files are uploaded on the server.</p>

 <li> <b>Export :</b> This file holds all the individual event and their geographical informations.
-It basically answers the questions: Where?
+Essentially these files contains the information to answers the questions: Where?
 Who?
 What? </li>

-<li> <b>Mentions :</b> Each entry in this file is when a news outlet mention one event.
-It also holds some semantic information about the article like its tone. </li>
+<li> <b>Mentions :</b> Each entry in this file is recorded anytime when a news outlet mention one event.
+It also holds some semantic information about the article such as its tone. </li>

-<li> <b>GkG :</b> It is a knowledge graph of the GDELT project  it connects every trait of all organisation and event across the planet into a single massive network that captures what’s happening around the world </li>
+<li> <b>GkG :</b> It is a knowledge graph of the GDELT project which connects every trait of all organisation and event across the planet into a single massive network that captures what’s happening around the world </li>

-<p>With these informations available we could not go wrong so lets look at what we managed to get out of it.</p>
+<p>With these informations available the possibilities are endless.</p>

 <h2> Let's talk about news </h2>

-<p>The first thing we wanted to confirm the hypothesys.
-Is constant lack of objectivity from news outlet ?</p>
+<p>The first thing we wanted to confirm was the hypothesys.
+Is there a recurrent lack of objectivity from news outlet ?</p>

-<p>We started our investigation using tools gathered during the lecture.
+<p>We started our investigation using tools gathered during the ADA course.
 We noticed that on every knowledge graph sources are matched with the themes addressed in each of their article.
-By taking inspiration of the <i>bag of words</i> approach we managed to aggregate enough data to do a <i>bag of themes</i> matrix.</p>
+Inspired by the <i>bag of words</i> approach we managed to aggregate enough data to do a <i>bag of themes</i> matrix.
+This matrix matches all the media source to all themes detected in the knowledge graph throughout time.
+The matrix contains counts which correspond to the occurence of each theme for a specicific media source</p>

 <p>From this bag of word we appllied the PCA decomposition.
-And by using a eigenvector factorisation with some unsupervised machine learning algorithm (Kmeans) for clustering we managed to plot a map of the proximity between the 5000 news outlet with the most themes cited. </p>
+And by using a eigenvector factorisation with an unsupervised machine learning algorithm (Kmeans) for clustering we managed to plot a map of the proximity between the 5000 news outlet according to their themes. </p>

 <figure>
  	<img src="{{ site.baseurl }}/assets/clusters.png" alt="image">